KolbyLalonde/SENG-438/A2/README.md

 This is the final report and submission for our Assignment 2.

-"Lab Report" is our report from the Assignment.
+"Lab Report" is our report for this Assignment.

 "RangeTest.java" is all of the unit tests we created for the Range class.